aasimsani/model-quick-deploy/README.md

 # Model Quick Deploy

+*This repository was made for a talk given in 2021 at Drexel ADS*

 ## What is in this repository?
 A repository with a demo on how to quickly deploy a machine learning model via FastAPI